DevShrekOps/aws-org-tf-demo/capabilities/cloudtrail/prod/README.md

 # cloudtrail-prod

-Terraform root module for registering the prod security account as a delegated CloudTrail administrator and creating an organization trail.
-Calls the **cloudtrail-resources** child module with providers & arguments specific to the prod org.
+Terraform root module for registering the prod security account as a delegated CloudTrail administrator in us-east-1 of the prod management account, and creating an organization trail in us-east-1 of the prod security account.
+Calls the **cloudtrail-resources** child module with prod-specific providers & arguments.

 ## External Dependencies